 Oh, and we learned that we don't have a good camera for taking concert photos.

-Footnote: This was one of the last performances before his death on October the 2nd of this year.
+Footnote: This was one of the last performances by Petty, before his death on October the 2nd of this year.